Analytics built by: Location, Inc.

 People in Birmingham primarily live in small (one, two or no bedroom) single-family detached homes.
 Birmingham has a mixture of owner-occupied and renter-occupied housing.

-Relative to Alabama, our data show that Birmingham's latest annual appreciation rate is higher than 70% of the other cities and towns in Alabama.
+Relative to Alabama, our data show that Birmingham's latest annual appreciation rate is lower than 60% of the other cities and towns in Alabama.

 One very important thing to keep in mind is that these are average appreciation rates for the city.
 Individual neighborhoods within Birmingham differ in their investment potential, sometimes by a great deal.
 Fortunately, you can use NeighborhoodScout to pinpoint the exact neighborhoods in Birmingham - or in any city or town - that have the best track record of real estate appreciation, by the latest quarter, the last year, 2 years, 5 years, 10 years, or even since 2000, to assist you in making the best Birmingham real estate investment or home purchase decisions.

 |$594,001 - $890,000||1.7|